John Joseph Dunn: Priesthood

 Dunn was ordained to the priesthood for the Archdiocese of New York in Troy by Archbishop Michael Corrigan on May 30, 1896.
 After his 1896 ordination, the archdiocese assigned Dunn as a curate at St. John the Evangelist's Church in Manhattan.

 In 1904, Dunn was named diocesan director of the Society for the Propagation of the Faith, a position which he retained until his death.
 During his first 17 years as director, he raised over $2 million for Catholic foreign missions.
 For 25 years, he wrote a column in the Catholic News, the archdiocesan newspaper, about these missions.
 Dunn was named chancellor of the archdiocese in 1914.

-In the early 1900's, the City of New York started an investigation of Catholic Charities in the archdiocese that quickly devolved into a bitter dispute between them.
+In the early 1900s, the City of New York started an investigation of Catholic Charities in the archdiocese that quickly devolved into a bitter dispute between them.
 It culminated in 1916 with investigators from the district attorney's office placing wiretaps on Dunn and other Catholic officials.
 He was ultimately charged with libel, obstruction of justice, and perjury based on information obtained through wiretaps.
 Dunn later testified before the Thompson Legislative Committee, tasked with the New York State Legislature with investigating the issue.
 The city eventually dropped all the charges against Dunn.